google/WebFundamentals/src/content/en/fundamentals/performance/speed-tools/index.md

 **My website loads fast for me, so it should load fast for my users.**<br>
 The devices and networks that developers test load performance on are often much faster than what your users actually experience.
-Use field data to understand what form factors and networks your users are on and appropriately mirror those conditions when you test performance.
+Use field data to understand what devices and networks your users are on and appropriately mirror those conditions when you test performance.
 {: .myth }